anthem-audio/anthem/docs/setup_linux.md

         export CXX=clang++
         export CMAKE_MAKE_PROGRAM=make
         ```
+5. When debugging on Linux, you must override the path that Anthem uses to look for the engine executable.
+This is because Flutter removes the executable permission when copying the engine executable to the build output directory.

+    You can override this by modifying `(repo root)/lib/engine_api/engine_connector.dart`:
+    ```dart
+    const String? enginePathOverride = "(full path to repo)/assets/engine/AnthemEngine";
+    ```
-5. (Optional) Open the project in your preferred IDE, such as Visual Studio Code.
+6. (Optional) Open the project in your preferred IDE, such as Visual Studio Code.
-6. Open a new terminal session and run `flutter pub run build_runner watch`.
+7. Open a new terminal session and run `flutter pub run build_runner watch`.
 This will run Dart-related code generation, and keep the generated files up-to-date as you develop.
-7. Use `flutter run` to run Anthem, or start Anthem via your IDE.
+8. Use `flutter run` to run Anthem, or start Anthem via your IDE.